Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Plain black.
 So you reckon he’s alive?"

 "Probably."
 Julian said, spooning out the granules.
 "But we spent five years in that pod.
-If he was in one of the faster ones, or if he set a different course… or both…" The kettle clicked off and he grabbed it to start pouring.
+If he was in one of the faster ones, or if he set a different course... or both..."
+The kettle clicked off and he grabbed it to start pouring.
 "I mean he could be anywhere.
-And escape pods are pretty vulnerable to getting picked off by Hunters…"
+And escape pods are pretty vulnerable to getting picked off by Hunters..."

 "Lucky for him that the Hunters didn’t do a dang thing in those five years."
 Kevin commented.